Fr0sT-Brutal/awesome-pascal/README.md

 * [Delphi Code Coverage](https://sourceforge.net/projects/delphicodecoverage).
 Simple Code Coverage tool for Delphi that creates code coverage reports based on detailed MAP files.

+* [Pascal Analyzer](http://www.peganza.com/products_pal.html) (free Lite version available).
+Pascal Analyzer, or PAL for short, parses Delphi or Borland Pascal source code.
+It builds large internal tables of identifiers, and collects other information such as calls between subprograms.
+When the parsing is completed, extensive reports are produced.
+These reports contain a great deal of important information about the source code.
+This information will help you understand your source code better, and assist you in producing code of higher quality and reliability.

 ## Setup ##